 Step-by-Step: Getting It Right

-- Start early — Begin gathering documentation at least 3 months before you plan to apply
+- Start early — Begin gathering documentation at least 3 months before you plan to apply (our mortgage application checklist can help)

 - Get documents translated — Professional certified translations of all foreign-language documents